 The card also offers free tours, transfers to major out-of-town outlets, and discounts at the outlet stores.

 Half-price travel is by bus.
-Terravision's economical shuttle will bring you to the city from the airport for less than 10 euros per adult, and half priced for children.
+Terravision's economical shuttle will bring you to the city from the airport for less than 10 euros per adult, and half price for children.
 Children up to the age of 5 travel free of charge.

 Rent bicycles in the city and enjoy the most popular and efficient mean of transportation here.
 The app called BikeMe allows you to rent according to actual usage times.
 The app counts the actual hours of use, and does not charge for parking breaks at the many docking stations in the city, which helps reduce the price!